-5-5(F)(4)(b) Eighth and Forrester - HPO-2
+5-5(F)(4)(b) Eighth and Forrester - HPO-3

-- 1. For single-family and two-family detached dwellings, circular driveways are prohibited. - 2.
-Tandem parking is allowed in driveways for single-family and two-family detached dwellings provided that the tandem space is behind the required front setback.
+- 1. For single-family and two-family detached dwellings, circular driveways are prohibited. - Tandem parking is allowed in driveways for single-family and two-family detached dwellings provided that the tandem space is behind the required front setback.
 The tandem space may be counted in the calculation of required on-site parking driveways.

-5-5: Parking and Loading

-5-5(F)(4)(c) Fourth Ward - HPO-3

-- 1. Parking and loading areas shall be located to the back of the site. - 2.
-Parking and loading areas shall be located to minimize visibility from the street. - 3.
+5-5(F)(4)(c) Fourth Ward - HPO-4 Parking and loading areas shall be located to the back of the site.
+Parking and loading areas shall be located to minimize visibility from the street.
 Parking on the street-facing side of corner buildings is prohibited.

-5-5(F)(4)(d) Huning Highland - HPO-4

-- 1. All parking areas with 6 or more parking spaces shall be divided with landscaped areas planted in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening). - 2.
-Parking areas shall be accessed primarily by alleys where physical conditions permit. - 3.
-Tandem parking is allowed in driveways provided that the tandem space is behind the front yard setback.
-The tandem space may be counted in the calculation of required on-site parking. - 4.
+5-5(F)(4)(d) Huning Highland - HPO-5 All parking areas with 6 or more parking spaces shall be divided with landscaped areas planted in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+Parking areas shall be accessed primarily by alleys where physical conditions permit.
+Tandem parking is allowed in driveways provided that the tandem space is behind the front setback.
+The tandem space may be counted in the calculation of required on-site parking.
 Automobile headlights shall be screened from adjacent lots and from the street in accordance with Section 14-16-5-6 (Landscaping, Buffering, and Screening).

-5-5(F)(4)(e) Old Town - HPO-5

-Off-street parking is not required, but any off-street parking shall comply with all provisions of this Section 14-16-5-5, excluding those special provisions applicable to other HPO zones.

-5-5(F)(4)(f) Silver Hill - HPO-6

-- 1. An alley shall serve as the primary access to parking and loading areas. - 2.
-Tandem parking is allowed in driveways provided that the tandem space is behind the front yard setback.
-The tandem space may be counted in the calculation of required on-site parking driveways. - 3.
-Existing driveways shall not be widened or expanded, and paving in the front yard setback other than for driveways is prohibited. - 4.
-Parking areas with 6 or more vehicle parking spaces must include landscaped areas internal to the parking area complying with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+5-5(F)(4)(e) Old Town - HPO-6 Off-street parking is not required, but any off-street parking shall comply with all provisions of this Section 14-16-5-5, excluding those special provisions applicable to other HPO zones.
+5-5(F)(4)(f) Silver Hill - HPO-7 An alley shall serve as the primary access to parking and loading areas.
+2. Tandem parking is allowed in driveways provided that the tandem space is behind the front setback.
+The tandem space may be counted in the calculation of required on-site parking driveways.
+Existing driveways shall not be widened or expanded, and paving in the front setback other than for driveways is prohibited.
+4. Parking areas with 6 or more vehicle parking spaces must include landscaped areas internal to the parking area complying with Section 14-16-5-6 (Landscaping, Buffering, and Screening).
+5-5(G) PARKING S TRUCTURE D ESIGN 5-5(G)(1) ention Through Environmental Design (CPTED) and parking structures or portions of structures occupied by

-5-5(G) PARKING STRUCTURE DESIGN

-5-5(G)(1) Crime Prevention Through Environmental Design (CPTED)